 From Feb.
 1 to April 15, you need an antler-gathering certificate on your person while collecting shed antlers or horns.
-You can obtain this certificate free of charge by visiting wildlife.utah.gov and completing an online education course.
+You can obtain this certificate free of charge by

+- Pinpoint the location of the skull (preferably its GPS coordinates) Call or visit a Division office to report - Call or visit a Division office to repor your find - Provide key details in your report visiting wildlife.utah.gov and completing an online education course.
 You do not need an antler-gathering certificate at any other time of the year.